wynnehewitt/FYP-23-S2-07-Unity/README.md

 for 2, 3, 4: Run CMD.exe as administrator and type the commands there.

-After installing everything u need, download The game.zip from here.
-Extract and you will see 2 files.
+After installing everything u need, download

-1) hand-gesture-recognition-code
+1) hand.py
 2) ligma.unitypackage

-The first one is for launching ur webcam and doing the detection.
-(Most important is the handgesturedetection.py) The second one is the unity project compressed down so that it is easier to transfer to each other (The project is > 200 mb lmao)
+3) In the link above, download the original file from there (hand-gesture-recognition-code) file

+Replace TechVidvan-hand_gesture_detection.py with hand.py

-To test if your webcam / detection works, open the folder where the handgesturedetection.py is located and type "cmd" into the address bar then hit enter
+To test if your webcam / detection works, open the folder where the hahand.py is located and type "cmd" into the address bar then hit enter
 Your command prompt should open up and it will be in the same directory.
-Type "python handgesturedetection.py" and hit enter.
+Type "python hand.py" and hit enter.
 The setup takes awhile but your webcam should launch and u can start testing out the various gestures that it can recognise.
 (Open gesture.names with notepad to see what is available)
 Press "Q" while in the webcam window to quit.